 During the Covid-19 difficulties the group is holding its meetings using the Zoom video conferencing tool.
 The meetings are usually held on the first Monday of each month - if that day is a bank holiday, the meeting is held a week later.
 They start at 10.30am, and last between an hour and an hour and a half.
 The bulk of each meeting is usually made up of two talks on different astronomical topics.
 The speakers are always members of the group: our usual practice.
 Sometimes observations are reported by group members, observing being largely unaffected by the current difficulties.

 The thumbnails below are of images taken at our Zoom meetings. (click on a thumbnail to see a larger image)

-The membership varies widely in background and very few of us are telescope-owning observers.
-We are mainly a talks and discussions group and cover astronomy in the widest sense: observations, cosmology, space missions, history, and so on.
-We do not explore the subject systematically – every meeting is a stand-alone meeting with a main talk covering one particular topic.
+The membership varies widely in background and we are mainly a talks and discussions group, but with a small number of dedicated, telescope owning observers.
+We cover astronomy in the widest sense: observations, cosmology, space missions, history and so on.
+We do not explore the subject systematically - almost every meeting is a stand-alone meeting.
 We are particularly keen on covering the latest findings in Astronomy as soon as possible after they are announced.

 Contact the Group Leader, Peter Jackson, on 418050 or by email to Astronomy.

 If you have any comments about the web site, please sent an email to Webmaster.

 - In 2021 there will be no meetings in June, July and August.
 The next meeting after the summer break will be in September.
 We don't yet know whether the September meeting willl be on Zoom or face to face.